whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 And `IDF` is the Inverse Document Frequency, a floating point value between 0 and 1 that describes how frequent this keyword is in the index.

-Basically, frequent (and therefore _not_ really interesting) words get lower IDFs, hitting the minimum value of 0 when the keyword is present in all of the indexed documents.
+Basically, frequent (and therefore *not* really interesting) words get lower IDFs, hitting the minimum value of 0 when the keyword is present in all of the indexed documents.
 And vice versa, rare, unique, and therefore interesting words get higher IDFs, maxing out at 1 for unique keywords that occur in just a single document.

 #### user\_weight

 Field-level, a user specified per-field weight (for a bit more details on how to set those, refer to [`OPTION field_weights`](http://sphinxsearch.com/docs/sphinx2.html#sphinxql-select) section).
 By default all these weights are set to 1.

-#### wlccs
+#### Wlccs

 Field-level, Weighted Longest Common Contiguous Subsequence.
 A sum of IDFs over the keywords of the longest contiguous subphrase between the current query and the field.